xentixar/esewa-sdk/README.md

 ## Security Note:

-- The secret key (`$this->secret_key = "8gBm/:&EnhH.1/q";`) is hardcoded in the class.
-Ensure that it's stored securely and not exposed in your codebase or version control system.
+- Ensure that the secret key is stored securely and not exposed in your codebase or version control system.
 - When dealing with transactions and security, always ensure that you validate transaction responses to ensure authenticity and avoid fraudulent transactions.